 JP switched paths and dedicated himself to building positive human experiences within his community by creating inspiring built environments that have generous access to light, air, sustainable elements, and a happening food scene.
 He combined his artistic sensibilities of materials and space, with a dash of entrepreneurial know-how and a dose of building knowledge to form Siteworks Design|Build in 1994.
 JP then doubled down to form NWSP in 2008.

-JP creates buildings that express a thoughtful, intentional approach to enhancing our community — which is equal parts Portland local knowledge and modern, cause-based considerations.
-By understanding the local climate and culture, JP is able to successfully to infuse underdeveloped neighborhoods throughout Portland with bright, open, vibrant, and dynamic spaces to live, work, and socialize.
+JP creates buildings that express a thoughtful, intentional approach to enhancing community — which is equal parts local knowledge and modern, cause-based considerations.
+By understanding the climate and culture, JP is able to successfully to infuse underdeveloped neighborhoods throughout with bright, open, vibrant, and dynamic spaces to live, work, and socialize.
 Building healthy communities and healthy people is at the core of what JP, and NWSP as a whole, is committed to.
-JP is known for having good ideas that work; the narrative that his work is weaving has led to a strong track record of success for local neighborhoods, investors, stakeholders, and Portland as a whole.
+JP is known for having good ideas that work; the narrative that his work is weaving has led to a strong track record of success for local neighborhoods, investors, stakeholders, and communities as a whole.